bit-fu/ComposedParsing/README.md

 ## Known Shortcomings

-- The implementation of Swift seems still quite unstable, making this source (temporarily?) nonfunctional.
-- There are no warnings for any conflicts.
+- There are no warnings for any rule conflicts or generally bad rule constructions.
 - Syntax errors in rule definitions will produce strange messages.
 - The parser doesn't do left-associative rules naturally.
 - `parser.rule("foo", parses: "foo" |> ...)` *will* create a Stack Overflow® via infinite recursion, without prior warning.